ghollisjr/makeres-cpp/README.txt

 makeres the ability to generate C++ code in such cases using more Lisp-like conventions.

+ROOT (from CERN) TTrees and HDF5 dataset support are included, as well as operators allowing computation with makeres analogous to cl-ana.makeres-table with pass-merging, logical tables & fields, etc.

 C++ code is represented via its abstract syntax tree with each operator or function being applied with Lisp syntax (operator at front of list, arguments follow), but with symbols directly representing the